npk7264/Helmet-detection-YOLOv5/README.md

-# Helmet detection with YOLO and Flask
+# Helmet detection with YOLOV5 and Flask

 ## Instruction
 - Replace best.pt with your model